 Also See – Hyundai Elantra Review

 Powerful engines mean the Octavia is fun to drive, but since the petrol version gets a different and better suspension setup compared to the diesel, it rides even better and is more comfortable.
-The new Octavia possesses all the good qualities of the older car which ensured its success and, since it does all of that better than before, the new Skoda Octavia is one of the best cars in India below 20 lakhs.
+The Skoda Octavia is easily one of the best cars in India below 20 lakhs.
+Perhaps the only flaw is Skoda’s shoddy aftersales support.

 The XUV500 was a game changer for Mahindra in India.
 It helped them shed the utilitarian brand image.
 It ditched the conventional ladder frame chassis for a more dynamically accomplished monocoque frame combining the traits of an SUV with a modern day hatchback/sedan.
 The result was a SUV that had the dynamics of a crossover/hatchback.
 The XUV500 has its own distinct styling that has been well received by the public.
 Mahindra has packed the car to its gills with features, some of which can put more expensive cars to shame.

 There are still a few issues with the XUV though such as the ride, which isn’t the most comfortable.
-And even though Mahindra has tried hard some quality issues still remain.
-The fit and finish of certain bits inside are disappointing.
-The recent facelift addressed some of these issues and also added the convenience of an automatic transmission.
-The recent Delhi diesel ban led Mahindra to downsize the 2.2 L engine to 1.9 L but that hasn’t had any effect on the power and torque outputs.
+And even though Mahindra has tried hard, some quality issues still remain.
+The fit and finish of certain bits inside is disappointing.

 Also See – Mahindra XUV500 Automatic

 The Corolla has always sold in decent numbers in the Indian market.
 Most of this is thanks to its solid built, comfortable ride and good value for money.
-Earlier generation was never a looker.
-But Toyota addressed this issue with the latest Corolla Altis.
-The new Altis looks fantastic and retains the positives of the previous generation.
-The car is longer and wider, which means it improves on its existing qualities of good interior space.
-The interiors have been improved as well and are now more modern and comfortable.
-They also come loaded with more features.
+The Altis looks great and retains the positives of the previous generation models.
+It offers good interior space and the rear seats can even recline.

 The only real problem with the Corolla is the Diesel motor which just doesn’t seem right in a car costing around 20 lakhs.
-At just 87bhp, it is less powerful than cars from a segment below, which is hard to digest.
-But the car is aimed at buyers who would mostly hand it over to their chauffeurs, in which case the lack of power isn’t a major issue.
-At the end of the day, it is still the same sensible, practical Corolla we are used to.
+At just 87 bhp, it is less powerful than cars from a segment below, which is hard to digest.
+But the car is aimed at buyers who would mostly hand it over to their chauffeurs, in which case the lack of power might not be a major issue.
+The Toyota Corolla Altis is set to receive comprehensive makeover next year.

 What do you think about our list of five best cars in India below 20 lakhs?
 Do let us know in the comments section below.
 Also, stay tuned to Car Blog India for more posts like the Best Cars in India below 20 Lakhs post that we have here.